sumitsingh-ara/Lynda.com/README.md

 - **Home Page** : Then, user will be redirect to home page, here user can see essential header-footer and various kind of videos of any topic.

-- **To Activate Trial Period** : We add advance feature of count down timer,by the help of home page itself, user can activate free trial Period to watch favourite video.
+- **To Activate Trial Period** : We add advance feature of count down timer,by the help of home page itself, user can activate free trial period to watch favourite video.

 - **My Learning Option** : Header of home facilitates user for learning page.Here we have more than one section.Firstly learning, where related videos are displayed with total number of count of provided videos, also with topic details,watched history with progess bar etc.Second is saved section, it holds videos with total number of count whoch was saved previously from user itself.

 - **To Buy video** : If user wants to buy any video, this can be easily done from home page.
-User needs to simply click on that video, then user will be redirected to *add to cart page* , after click on *buy this course* button then immediately, payment gateway will apppear to  user.
+User needs to simply click on that video, then user will be redirected to *add to cart page* , after click on *buy this course* button then immediately, payment section will apppear to  user.

 - **Payment Procedure** : In this page, we taken care about the saftey, security and ease of the user, so that they can simply buy their required course.